top of page

 The NPHN Executive Committee is comprised of elected key members from each state and territory with representation from a variety of disciplines, including specialist physicians, health administrators, and consumer representation.
 The Executive Committee meet quarterly via teleconference to discuss the progress of NPHN initiatives, assess alignment with NPHN priorities, and plan the annual workshop.

-Current Committee Members (as at November 2021)
+Current Committee Members (as at November 2023)

 Professor Alex Thompson, St Vincent’s Hospital Melbourne (Co-Vice Chair)

-Professor Mark Stoove, Burnet Institute Melbourne (Co-Vice Chair)
+Professor Mark Stoove, Burnet Institute (Co-Vice Chair)

 Anton Colman, Royal Adelaide Hospital